akothari01/Chardle/README.md

-# Steamdle
+# Chardle
- wordle with your steam library
+ wordle with your favorite characters